Asmod4n/mruby-io_uring/README.md

 end
 ```

-uring.wait accepts a timeout as a float value, if a timeout occurs false is returned.
+uring.wait accepts two arguments, the number of operations to wait for and a timeout as a float value, if a timeout occurs false is returned.

-You can also use uring.wait without a block.
-It returns an array which you can then iterate over.

 API Docs
 ========